43615/dcim/README.md

 ```
 ### Windows
 `gmp-mpfr-sys` requires some extra setup.
 Follow the instructions [here](https://crates.io/crates/gmp-mpfr-sys), under "Building on Windows".
 After building it in MinGW once, new dc:im versions can be built normally until I update it to a new version of `gmp-mpfr-sys`.

+Note: Numbers with huge mantissae (W≥2³⁰) cause crashes for some arcane reason I can't control.
+If you want to calculate something to a billion digits, use WSL.
 ## General changes and notes
 - Default (interactive) mode now has a prompt indicator.
 - The file and expression modes now accept and execute any number of arguments.
 If the last expression or filename is `?`, it will enter interactive mode after finishing.